Web3Auth/single-factor-auth-web/README.md

 ### Initialize Web3Auth for your preferred blockchain

-Web3Auth needs to initialise as soon as your app loads up to enable the user to log in.
-Preferably done within a constructor, initialisation is the step where you can pass on all the configurations for Web3Auth you want.
+Web3Auth needs to initialize as soon as your app loads up to enable the user to log in.
+Preferably done within a constructor, initialization is the step where you can pass on all the configurations for Web3Auth you want.
 A simple integration for Ethereum blockchain will look like this:

 **Note**
-This package can only be used with verifiers created on developer dashboard.
+This package can only be used with verifiers created on the developer dashboard.

 ```js
 import { Web3Auth } from "@web3auth/single-factor-auth";